We believe that a positive approach to the management of physical and mental health is key to academic achievement and student experience.

 - Consider any reasonable adjustments that could be helpful.

-- New students with pre-existing conditions who require enhanced support to enable their transition to University.
+- You are a new student with pre-existing conditions and need extra support to enable your transition to University.

-- Students with complex personal circumstances (for example, health, family and/or financial issues).
+- You have complex personal circumstances (for example, health, family and/or financial issues).

-- Students who regularly submit mitigation applications as a result of ongoing health concerns.
+- You regularly submit exceptional circumstances applications as a result of ongoing health concerns.

-- Students whose health, wellbeing and behaviour is causing concern or having an adverse effect on others, including where there has been a perceived significant change in a student’s personality or attitude.
+- Your health, wellbeing or behaviour is causing concern or having an adverse effect on others.

-- Students whose behaviour is affecting the health and safety of other people.
+- Your behaviour is affecting the health and safety of other people.

-The meeting is a safe space for you to speak about the situation and explore options for enhanced support or other measures that may be helpful.
+An initial StS meeting is an informal meeting with your (Mental Health, Accessibility or Wellbeing) Advisor.
+Other members of staff may be invited e.g. your tutor.
+The meeting is a space for you to speak about the situation and explore options, enhanced support or other measures that may be helpful.

-A StS Action Plan will be completed during the meeting, which contains an overview of your discussion, what measures are already in place, additional measures required and any agreed actions.
+A Support to Study Action Plan will be completed during the meeting, which contains an overview of your discussion, what measures are already in place, additional measures required and any agreed actions.
 A date will be set to review the actions and your progress.